The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Key tasks

-- Finish packing non-essentials, confirm the move
+- Finish non-essentials, confirm date and access, prep appliances

 - Focus